 Keep It Simple

-Async Rust feels like a different dialect, significantly more brittle than the rest of the language.
+Async Rust feels like a different dialect, that is significantly more brittle than the rest of the language at the moment.

 The default mode for writing Rust should be synchronous.
 Freely after